 Can I renew on the telephone or at council offices?

-If you have received a letter from us, you must renew online or return the enclosed form by post (Except for people living in LB Sutton who must take their letter and pass to a local library if not renewing online).
+If you have received a letter from us, you must renew online following the instructions at the top of this page or return the enclosed form by post to Freedom Pass, PO Box 6618, Arbroath DD11 9AT (Except for people living in LB Sutton, who must take their letter and pass to a local library if not renewing online).

 Does every Older Person's Freedom Pass holder have to renew their pass?